Skip to main content

 College and career readiness also impacts our community as a whole.
 For North Texas to continue its economic success, our region needs a skilled workforce that is prepared for the jobs and demands of today’s global economy.

 Consider these statistics: Eighty-five percent of good-paying jobs in North Texas require education beyond a high school diploma, but only 30% of local students are prepared for college or career training that will qualify them for these jobs.
-Like so much else in our society, this problem hits people of color hardest: The rates of college readiness are significantly lower for Black (15%) and Latinx (17%) students compared to their white peers (42%).
+The rates of college readiness are significantly lower for Black (15%) and Latinx (17%) students compared to their White peers (42%).

 Advancing Our Goals for North Texas